syzgod/syzgod/README.md

 - 📫 You can reach me at **viktorberczeli@dev-vik.tech**

-- ⚡ Fun fact **I've using PCs nearly 30 years yet I've just recently got into coding**
+- ⚡ Fun fact **I've been using PCs nearly 30 years yet I've just recently got into coding**

 <h3 align="left">Connect with me:</h3>
 <p align="left">